survivejs/webpack-book/manuscript/loading/02_images.md

 [lqip-loader](https://www.npmjs.com/package/lqip-loader) implements a similar idea.
 Instead of tracing, it provides a blurred image instead of a traced one.

-## Getting image dimensions

-Sometimes getting the only reference to an image isn't enough. [image-size-loader](https://www.npmjs.com/package/image-size-loader) emits image dimensions, type, and size in addition to the reference to the image itself.

 ## Referencing to images

 Webpack can pick up images from style sheets through `@import` and `url()` assuming **css-loader** has been configured.
 You can also refer to your images within the code.
 In this case, you have to import the files explicitly: